prashan9775/react-calculator/README.md

 The goal is to create a simple calculator from scratch using React.js.

-Added a single button to toggle for Scientific Mode.
+Added a button to toggle for Scientific Mode.

-Added a button toggle between ‘Light Theme’ and ‘Dark Theme’.
+Added a button to toggle between ‘Light Theme’ and ‘Dark Theme’.

 npm install && npm start